What is a myelogram?

 space, and other nearby structures more clearly than with standard X-rays of the spine.

-The radiologist will also use a CT scan when doing a myelogram.
-A CT or CAT scan is
+The radiologist may also use a CT scan when doing a myelogram.
+A CT scan is an imaging

-an imaging test that uses X-rays and a computer to make detailed images of the body.
+test that uses X-rays and a computer to make detailed images of the body.
+A CT scan

-A CT scan shows details images of the spinal canal.
-CT scans show more details than
+shows detailed images of the spinal canal.
+CT scans show more details than standard

 Why might I need a myelogram?